aaronbloomfield/ics/hws/hw-hashing.md

 #### Assignment

-Your program should be called `crc.cpp` and compile into an executable called `crc` (see the Makefile, below).
+Your program should be called `crc16.cpp`, even if it's a C program; you will provide a Makefile to compile it (described below).
 It will be run with two command-line parameters:

 1. the input file name to read from
 2. the desired CRC value (in hex) - this will be 4 hexadecimal characters, such as 'abcd' (we will leave out the leading '0x')